 In 2008–2009, Project Venture leadership conducted a series of workshops for Office of Juvenile Justice and Delinquency Prevention Tribal Youth grantees, several of which are considering implementing Project Venture.
 In addition, several American Indian tribes have received Learn & Serve America grants from the Corporation for National Community Service.
 Through a contract with the Center for Substance Abuse Prevention, the National Indian Youth Leadership Project will provide training in the Project Venture model to those tribes.
 Through the Center for Substance Abuse Prevention–funded Native Aspirations program, Project Venture will also be implemented in several of the communities participating in the national suicide prevention effort.

-As of 2010, the National Indian Youth Leadership Project has also developed a new program called Therapeutic Adventure for Native American Youth.
+As of 2010, the National Indian Youth Leadership Project has also developed a new program called Therapeutic Adventure for Native American Youth (TANAY).
 This model is an adaptation of some of the elements of Project Venture, with a strong, culturally appropriate mental health component added.
 The model is currently being implemented in the New Sunrise Regional Youth Treatment Center, an Indian Health Service facility in New Mexico.
+Information provided in February 2014 indicates that curricula have been developed for TANAY and Web of Life, an adaptation of Project Venture for teen pregnancy prevention.
+As of February 2014, evidence-based status for both TANAY and Web of Life are being sought.

 Substance Abuse and Mental Health Services Administration: National survey on drug use and health report.
 Substance use and substance use disorders among American Indians and Alaska natives.
 January 19, 2007.
 Available at: http://www.oas.samhsa.gov/2k7/AmIndians/AmIndians.pdf